castle-engine/cge-documentation/compositing_shaders/README.txt

 This is my (Michalis) paper for Web3D 2011 conference.

-This directory contains the LaTeX source of the paper.
+This directory contains the LaTeX source of the paper, and the original screenshots PNG images.

 To actually generate the final PDF you will also need the acmsiggraph.cls and acmsiggraph.bst LaTeX style,